 T 20.02 Lending

-Size 1 (c0080): expert judgement of the size of the value of loans outstanding and committed (c0030 + c0040) from an EU perspective.
+Size 1 (c0080): expert judgement of the size of the value of loans outstanding and committed (c0030 + c0040) from an EU perspective [one level higher than the relevant market].
 In the assessment of this size indicator, please also take into account the potential future lending flows.
 You may use the existing lending stock as a proxy for future lending flows, if you consider that past activity accurately reflects planned lending activity in the short to medium term.

 From an EU perspective, how large do you believe the value of loans outstanding and committed, as a proxy for future lending flows, is?

-Size 2 (c0090): expert judgement of the size of number of clients (c0050) from a national perspective:
+Size 2 (c0090): expert judgement of the size of number of clients (c0050) from a national perspective [at the level of the relevant market]:

 From a national perspective, how large do you believe the total number of clients of your institution is?